PXhuang1997/study/README.md

 # study
-this is a study repository
+this is a study repository for me